-Upland’s General Manager Karen Cummings recently shared her thoughts on why capture technology is driving digital transformation, but capture is only the first part of the content journey (check out the article here).
+Upland’s General Manager Karen Cummings recently shared her thoughts on why capture technology is driving digital transformation, but capture is only the first part of the content journey.
 When it comes to managing the data you've captured and ensuring security, how can cloud capture processes provide resilient ways to tackle the challenges you face each day?

 Content can arrive from nearly anywhere and from any device, and it's never been easier to send content directly to a document management system (DMS).
 As a general rule, users will instinctually take the easiest route for their processing.
 That means that making IT-approved entryways such as custom buttons on MFP panels, mobile capture, automated fax reception, or batch scanning accessible are ideal ways to save staff the time and frustration of bouncing back and forth between emails, applications, and storage folders.
 Enabling IT-approved content entryways can also eliminate improper scanning practices and discourage email processes riddled with security flaws.

 Most compliance regulations focus heavily on ensuring auditability, so ensuring user identification is an essential piece of the compliance puzzle.
 Features such as controlled submission, SSO integration, and other applications such as Active Directory are critical to helping organizations identify users at the front end of the content journey.
 If you can easily pin down who has access or when and how data has been touched, you're on the right path to transparent, audit-ready practices.